mathewgomas-alfred/mathewgomas.io/contributors_manual/krita_manual_readme.rst

     Try to keep the filenames the same, that's easier for us to copy over.
 5. Upload the zip on phabricator.

-    1. First, go to phabricator.kde.org and log in with you identity account.
+    1. First, go to phabricator.kde.org and log in with your identity account.
     2. Go to the `Manual Project Workboard`_ and there create a new task.
     3. Explain what you did and use drag and drop to move the zip file to the input textbox.
 That should upload it.
 We will also need the email address you associate with your kde identity account.
     4. Then, if the changes are accepted, someone with commit access will unpack those files into the manual folder and push the differences using the mail address.